-A lexical analyzer mode referes to a behavior of the analyzer engine.
-More precisely, it defines a set of pattern-action pairs and event handlers that are exclusively active when the analyzer is in a particular mode.
+A lexical analyzer mode refers to a behavior of the analyzer engine.
+More precisely, it defines a set of pattern-action pairs and incidence handlers that are exclusively active when the analyzer is in a particular mode.
 The reason for that might be syntactical.
 Imagine a nested mini-language in a ‘mother’ language that has interferences of its patterns with the pattern of the ‘mother’ language.
 For example, the mother language may contain floating pointer numbers defined as:

 [0-9]+"."[0-9]* => FLOAT_NUMBER(Lexeme);

 In the mini-language there might only be integers and the ‘dot’ is considered a period of a sentence, such as in: